ibm-cloud-docs/watsonxdata/working_with_milvus.md

 For more information, see [Insert entries](https://milvus.io/docs/insert-update-delete.md#Insert-Upsert--Delete).

-It is recommended to insert your data in batches due to following reasons:
+It is recommended to insert your data in batches due to the following reasons:

 - The number of vectors that can be ingested in a single GRPC API call is limited by the maximum message size that is allowed by Kafka.
 In IBM Cloud, the maximum limit of message size is limited to 1 MB.